janaSunrise/spotify-playing-readme/README.md

 #### Setting up spotify

 - Go to the developer panel at spotify.
-[Link](https://developer.spotify.com)
+[Panel URL](https://developer.spotify.com)
 - Make an APP, Specify the name, and description.
 - Add `http://localhost:5000/callback` to the URLs
 - Take a note of the Client ID, and Client Secret for setting up `.env`